Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 cdc_mbim - Driver for CDC MBIM Mobile Broadband modems
 ======================================================

-The cdc_mbim driver supports USB devices conforming to the "Universal Serial Bus Communications Class Subclass Specification for Mobile Broadband Interface Model" [1], which is a further development of "Universal Serial Bus Communications Class Subclass Specifications for
+The cdc_mbim driver supports USB devices conforming to the woke "Universal Serial Bus Communications Class Subclass Specification for Mobile Broadband Interface Model" [1], which is a further development of "Universal Serial Bus Communications Class Subclass Specifications for